 Association of Southeast Asian Nations (ASEAN) - An organization of countries in southeast Asia set up to promote cultural, economic and political development in the region.
 ASEAN was officially formed in 1967 with the signing of the Bangkok Declaration.

-Europe, Middle East and Africa (EMEA) - The region classification for a division of an international company that operates in Europe, the Middle East and Africa.
-The division that operates in the EMEA will often be run by a separate executive and focus the international brand towards the needs of the EMEA region.
+Eastern Europe, Middle East and Africa (EEMEA) - The region classification for a division of an international company that operates in Eastern Europe, the Middle East and Africa.
+The division that operates in the EEMEA will often be run by a separate executive and focus the international brand towards the needs of the EEMEA region.

 There can be no guarantee that any investment strategy will be successful.
 All investing involves risk, including the potential loss of principal.